NavanYatavelli/fastpages/_posts/2022-10-02-AWS-Deployment.md

 ```
 <img src="{{site.baseurl}}/images/deployment-localhost.jpg" alt="Acesss locally jpg">

 #### Configure nginx to redirect requests.
-Internet request 8081 port on maps to 8087 port on localhost
+Nginx listens for the Web Application request and directs it to the Web Application service.
+Internet requests for 8081 port maps to 8087 port on localhost
 #### 18.216.138.52:8081 --> localhose:8087
 ```
 // contents of file -- /etc/nginx/sites-available/navan-flask